 GIBBS ON FAMILY, RELIGION, VACCINATION AND POLITICS

 I despise structured group-think.
-Group discussion, when it occurs, is best left to the most important life topics such as Islay region single malt Scotch, insane home improvement projects, cycling, and most important, sharing life with a sole mate and a dog.
-What do you think about VinFast VF8 VF9 EVs?
+Group discussion, when it occurs, is best left to the most important life topics such as Islay region single malt Scotch, insane home improvement projects, cycling, and most important, sharing life with my sole mate.

 That’s it.
 Have an awesome day.